Howard Jones (American singer): Mental health

-Awards
+Awards and accolades

 During Jones' tenure with Killswitch Engage, the band won a handful of awards, with The End of Heartache winning best album at the 2004 Metal Hammer Golden Gods Awards along with the band being nominated for the best international act.
 The title track was also nominated for best metal performance at the Grammys in 2005.

 In 2007, Killswitch Engage won Best International Band at that year's Metal Hammer Golden God Awards.
 That same year, the band also took home both Most Outstanding Metal/Hardcore Band of the Year and Act of the Year at the Boston Music Awards.
 As Daylight Dies was also nominated for album of the year.
 Individually, Jones was nominated for the National Male Vocalist of the Year.

-In 2010 the bands self titled album won best Best International Album at the Bandit Rock Awards.
+In 2010, the band's self titled album won Best International Album at the Bandit Rock Awards.

-In 2014, Jones and his new band, Devil You Know (now known as Light the Torch) won the Best New Band award at that year’s Metal Hammer Golden God awards.
+In 2014, Jones and his new band Devil You Know (now known as Light the Torch) won the Best New Band award at that year’s Metal Hammer Golden God awards.

 In 2023, Loudwire put Jones on their list of the top ten “Best Clean Singers in Metalcore”.
+In 2025, Revolver included Jones in their list of "16 Greatest Replacement Singers in Heavy-Music History".